michaeldayreads/reference/vim.md

 `o` inserts a line below current line, and enters `INSERT` mode
 `O` inserts one *above* and enters `INSERT` mode

+# syntax highlighting and appearance

+`:syntax on` and `:syntax off` for file specific toggling

 # misc.

 `.` repeats!